-Taxpayers are recommended not to claim for expenses until all written evidence documents are received.
+Taxpayers are recommended not to claim expenses until all written evidence documents are received.
 In essence, this could sometimes mean a taxpayer will be required to lodge a tax return without making certain claims to avoid lodging the return late.
 When the written evidence documents are received, the return should then be amended.
+We would need to charge an additional fee to cover the rework in these circumstances.